 As every year, I made the traditional dyed&decorated eggs.
 I love decorating boiled eggs and they are delicious with mayo and the other starters.

 To avoid adding too many pictures, I made two collages, for starters and desserts.
-From left-up, the starters I made are: mushrooms and gherkins salad with mayo, grilled courgettes with balsamic vinegar, terrine with cheese and spring onion, pepper jam, homemade mayo with cauliflower and butter with olive oil and herbs.
+From left-up, the starters I made are: mushrooms and gherkins salad with mayo, grilled courgettes with balsamic vinegar, terrine with cheese and spring onion (similar recipe here), pepper jam, homemade mayo with cauliflower and butter with olive oil and herbs.

 I usually make terrine, similar recipe here, mushrooms and gherkins salad and cauliflower mayo.
 Also, the butter spread is similar to the ones I made before.